 She has participated in PHR investigations in the United States and Mexico and co-authored PHR reports as well as articles in peer-reviewed medical and legal journals.
 Her work has been cited in the New York Times, the Washington Post, the Guardian, the BBC, CBS, the New England Journal of Medicine, and the Lancet.

-Hampton has 10 years of experience in human rights monitoring, analysis, and reporting.
-Prior to joining PHR, she worked for INGOs and international organizations in Bosnia-Herzegovina, Iraq, Turkey, and Ukraine.
-Some of her past field research projects include corroboration and analysis of civilian casualties and military occupation cases in eastern Ukraine, access to civil documentation in non-regime areas of northern Syria, the situation of IDPs in western Ukraine after the annexation of Crimea, access to education for Roma children in southern Bosnia, and access to economic and social rights of IDP returnees in Srebrenica.
-She has designed and implemented protection programming for displaced and conflict-affected populations with the Organization for Security and Cooperation in Europe, the International Rescue Committee, World Vision, and the International Commission on Missing Persons.
+Hampton has more than a decade of experience in human rights monitoring, analysis, and reporting in Bosnia-Herzegovina, Iraq, Turkey, and Ukraine.
+Prior to joining PHR, she designed and implemented protection programming for displaced and conflict-affected populations with the Organization for Security and Cooperation in Europe, the International Rescue Committee, World Vision, and the International Commission on Missing Persons.

 Hampton holds an AB in comparative literature from Princeton University, an MSt in international human rights law from the University of Oxford and an MA in refugee protection and forced migration studies from the University of London.
 She was awarded the 2021 American Society of International Law Francis Lieber Prize for an exceptional article in the field of the law on armed conflict.
 She speaks Bosnian/Serbian/Croatian and is a Truman National Security fellow.